-Ellen Scobie is an artist whose work engages both digital and hand-built processes to re-imagine the material world.
+Engaging both digital and handmade processes, artist Ellen Scobie re-imagines the material world.
 She uses digital tools to disintegrate photographic representations of materiality using the resultant artifacts to describe new spaces.
 Her figurative sculpture explores how the body reacts to internal and external forces.

 As we live our lives increasingly mediated through digital devices, our material world is delivered to us in immaterial form.
 I look for the poetry in digitized shapes to describe lived experience.